4.2.1 Coterminal Degrees: Policy

 For the 45 unit university minimum for the master's degree, all units must be in courses completed at Stanford and must be in courses at or above the 100-level and at least 50 percent of those must be courses designated primarily for graduate students (typically at least at the 200-level).
 Degree program specifications for the level of course work accepted for a particular master's degree program may be higher than the university's specifications.
 Students may not petition to change the course number for a completed course from the undergraduate to the graduate level.

 To a limited extent, coterminal students are permitted to move courses taken in the undergraduate career to the graduate career.

-Prior to the conferral of the undergraduate degree(s), a coterminal student’s academic progress is monitored by the coordinator of coterminal advising in the Undergraduate Advising and Research Office (UAR, a unit of the office of the Vice Provost for Undergraduate Education) in conjunction with the student’s advisers and the graduate program.
+Prior to the conferral of the undergraduate degree(s), a coterminal student’s academic progress is monitored by the office of Academic Advising, a unit of the office of the Vice Provost for Undergraduate Education (VPUE) in conjunction with the student’s advisers and the graduate program.
 After conferral of the undergraduate degree(s), the student’s degree progress is monitored by the graduate adviser and graduate program.

 After conferral of the undergraduate degree(s), the student’s degree progress is monitored by the graduate adviser and graduate program.

 All courses taken during a quarter, whether enrolled in the undergraduate or graduate career, are used to assess whether minimum academic progress standards, including number of units enrolled and number of units earned, have been met.

 Students in the undergraduate coterminal tuition group are evaluated according to the undergraduate degree progress standards.
-These standards are described in the Enrollment and Degree Progress section of the Stanford Bulletin.
+These standards are described in Enrollment and Degree Progress.